 Considering today’s dynamics, remote access and mobile computing are shaping the norm more so than in-office networked environments.
 Productivity has never been more critical.
 Security solutions must be re-examined and modernized to support greater efficiency, leveraging the unique benefits of the cloud to deliver a greater base of capabilities.

 Take the experience of David Santistevan, president at Concentrics, a Denver, Colorado-based solution provider with first-hand knowledge of what can and should be done.
 His company is among a growing number of MSPs and VARs that are reimagining email security with what Santistevan said at first struck him as counterintuitive, contrary to what he perceived as possible or, frankly, relevant.

 “The traditional or typical view is the use of gateways that essentially apply a ‘back-and-forth’ type of approach to encryption through mail servers,” Santistevan explained.
 “Over the past year, we learned about and took a different methodology and solution to our customers, enabling a more feature-rich means of protection with deeper value.
 In the past, for example, if someone hit the send button on an email, they’d pretty much be out of luck.”

 If you’ve ever attempted to retrieve or recall a message, you probably know how time-consuming and futile that can be.

-However, new cloud-based capabilities are now available wherein the message’s content can be modified at any time prior to being opened.
+However, new cloud-based capabilities are now available wherein the message’s content can be modified anytime before being opened.
 Attachments can be changed.
-Mistakes in the making through email communication may actually be averted.
-Concentrics is deploying these new email security functionalities, replacing other solutions that were more dependent on standard gateway-based approaches.
+Mistakes in the making through email communication may be averted.
+Concentrics is deploying these new email security functionalities, replacing other solutions that are more dependent on standard gateway-based approaches.